jmdavis/bemgr/building.md

 `dub build --build=release --compiler=ldc2`

 Alternatively, the `install.sh` script can be used.
+It takes an install prefix, e.g.

+`./install.sh /usr/local`

-It will do a clean build with `ldc` if it's installed and `dmd` otherwise, and then it will copy `bemgr` to `/usr/local/sbin` and its man page to `/usr/local/share/man/man8`.
+It will do a clean build with `ldc` if it's installed and `dmd` otherwise, and then it will copy `bemgr` to `sbin` and its man page to `share/man/man8` within the given install prefix.
+It will use sudo when copying the files if it determines that the user running the script doesn't have write permissions to the prefix; otherwise, it will copy them without sudo.

 # Testing